Henry Stanley Gwynne

-Henry Thomas’s employment history is a good example of ‘start at the bottom and work your way up’.
+Henry Thomas’s employment history is a good example of starting at the bottom and working your way up.
 It was also many a schoolboy’s dream.
-He was employed by the Great Western Railway Company where he had started work as an Engine Cleaner at the Goods Depot, Carmarthen on 5th January, 1871, just turned 15 years of age.
-He worked his way up the ladder with GWR rising through the ranks: from Goods Fireman to 1st Class Fireman (1881), Engine Turner (1885), 3rd Class Engineman (1889), 2nd Class Engineman (1895) and finally, on 12th July 1900, 1st Class Engineman—the passport to driving express passenger trains.3 .
+He was employed by the Great Western Railway Company where he had begunwork as an Engine Cleaner at the Goods Depot, Carmarthen on 5th January, 1871, just turned 15 years of age.
+He worked his way up through the GWR ranks, rising from Goods Fireman to 1st Class Fireman (1881), Engine Turner (1885), 3rd Class Engineman (1889), 2nd Class Engineman (1895) and finally, on 12th July 1900, 1st Class Engineman—the passport to driving express passenger trains.3

 His GWR work made for a peripatetic existence.
-Although we don’t have firm dates, we can trace the family’s peregrinations from employment, census and birth records.
-His duties took them from Cardiff (early 1880s) to Slough (mid-1880s), back to Cardiff (mid-1880s to late-1880s) then Bedminster, Bristol (turn of the century) and finally back to Canton, Cardiff shortly after 1901.
+Although we do not have firm dates, we can trace the family’s peregrinations from employment, census and birth records.
+His duties took them from Cardiff (early 1880s) to Slough (mid-1880s), back to Cardiff (mid-1880s to late-1880s) then Bedminster, Bristol (turn of the century) and finally back to Canton, Cardiff, shortly after 1901.

-Children were born to the newly-wedded couple: Margaret Mary in 1881 (Cardiff), Edith in 1886 (Slough), Alfred John in 1887 (Cardiff), Beatrice in 1889 (Cardiff) who died very young, and Henry Stanley in 1892 (Cardiff).
+Children were born to the newly-wedded couple: Margaret Mary in 1881 (Cardiff), Edith in 1885 (Slough), Alfred John in 1887 (Cardiff), Beatrice in 1889 (Cardiff) who died around her fifth brithday, and Henry Stanley in 1892 (Cardiff).
 The family’s census return in 1911 tells us that there was another child, deceased, but we do not know either the name or date of birth.
 Possibly she was in the five-year gap between Margaret and Edith and, if so, she must have died before the age of 9.

 Margaret and Edith are both listed in 1901 having ‘Photography Apprentice’ as their occupation.
 Alfred had left school at the age of 14 and was a Post Office Telegraph Messenger.
 None of these early career choices became permanent: in 1911 we see that Margaret stayed at home (no occupation stated), Edith became a school teacher in Cardiff, Alfred completed an engineering apprenticeship as a marine engineer in Bristol, and Henry Stanley followed older sister Edith into the classroom.